open-cloud/open-cloud.github.io.old/0_overview.md

   - Bound to a set of Users that manage and use the Slice's resources.

-  - Bound to a (possibly empty) set of Slivers that instantiate the Slice.
+  - Bound to a (possibly empty) set of Instances that instantiate the Slice.

-  - Bound to a set of Networks that connect the Slice's Slivers.
+  - Bound to a set of Networks that connect the Slice's Instances.

-  - Bound to a Flavor that defines how the Slice's Slivers are scheduled.
+  - Bound to a Flavor that defines how the Slice's Instances are scheduled.

-  - Bound to an Image that boots in each of the Slice's Slivers.
+  - Bound to an Image that boots in each of the Slice's Instances.

   - Optionally bound to a Service that defines the Slice's interface.

-* **Sliver:** A single instance (VM) associated with a Slice.
-Each Sliver is instantiated on some physical Node.
+* **Instance:** A single instance (VM) associated with a Slice.
+Each Instance is instantiated on some physical Node.

 * **Network:** A virtual network associated with a Slice.
-Each Network also specifies a (possibly empty) set of other Slices that may join it, has an IP AddrSpace (CIDR block and port range) by which all Slivers are addressed, is designated at Public or Private depending on whether its addresses are publicly routable, has a NetworkParameter that parameterizes the selected NetworkTemplate.
+Each Network also specifies a (possibly empty) set of other Slices that may join it, has an IP AddrSpace (CIDR block and port range) by which all Instances are addressed, is designated at Public or Private depending on whether its addresses are publicly routable, has a NetworkParameter that parameterizes the selected NetworkTemplate.